Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: The bilevel stochastic gradient method

-The schema of the Bilevel Stochastic Gradient (BSG) method is presented in Algorithm~\ref{alg:BSG_DS}.
-An initial point $(x_0,y_0)$ and a sequence of positive scalars~$\{\alpha_k\}$ are required as input.
-In Step~1, any arbitrary optimization method can be applied to approximately solve the LL problem, regardless of being unconstrained ($Y(x) = \mathbb{R}^m$) or constrained ($Y(x) \neq \mathbb{R}^m$).
-In Step~2, one computes an approximated (negative) BSG, which will be denoted by $-d(x_k, \tilde y_k, \xi_k)$ and will be detailed in the next two subsections.
-Finally, at Step~3, the vector $x$ is updated by using a proper step size taken from the sequence of positive scalars.
-When $X$ is a closed and convex constrained set different from $\mathbb{R}^n$, we need to compute the orthogonal projection of $x_{k} + \alpha_k \, d(x_k, \tilde y_k, \xi_k)$ onto~$X$ (note that such a projection can be computed by solving a convex optimization problem).
+The schema of the~BSG method is presented in Algorithm~\ref{alg:BSG_DS}.
+An initial point $(x_0,\tilde{w}_0)$ and a sequence of positive scalars~$\{\alpha_k\}$ are required as input.
+In Step~1, any arbitrary optimization method can be applied to approximately solve the LL problem, regardless of being unconstrained or constrained.
+In Step~2, one computes an approximate (negative)~BSG, which will be denoted by~$d(x_k, \tilde{w}_k, \xi_k)$ and computed through~\eqref{stochastic-adjoint} or~\eqref{stoch_constr_eq1}.
+We recall from~\eqref{eq:dir_notation} that~$d(x_k, \tilde{w}_k, \xi_k) = d(D(x_k,\tilde{w}_k,\xi_k))$, where~$D(x_k,\tilde{w}_k,\xi_k)$ is either~\eqref{eq:D(x,y,epsilon)} or~\eqref{eq:D(x,v,epsilon)}.
+Finally, at Step~3, the vector~$x$ is updated by using a proper step size taken from the sequence of positive scalars.
+When~$X$ is a closed and convex set different from~$\mathbb{R}^n$, we need to compute the orthogonal projection of~$x_{k} + \alpha_k \, d(x_k, \tilde{w}_k, \xi_k)$ onto~$X$ (note that such a projection can be computed by solving a convex optimization problem).

 We point out that as is usual in the literature related to SG methods, a stopping criterion is not considered due to a lack of reasonable criteria and for the need to study the asymptotic convergence properties.